urmi-21/orfipy/README.md

 ```

-## Comparison with Getorf and OrfM
+## Comparison with getorf and OrfM

 <p>
     <img src="https://raw.githubusercontent.com/urmi-21/orfipy/master/scripts/comparison.png" alt>
-    <em>Comparison of orfipy features and performance with getorf and OrfM</em>
+    <em>Comparison of orfipy features and performance with getorf and OrfM.
+For details see <a href=https://www.biorxiv.org/content/10.1101/2020.10.20.348052v1> preprint</a> and <a href=https://github.com/urmi-21/orfipy/tree/master/supplementary_data>SI</a></em>
 </p>